javersa86/prod-vita-display-control-upgraded/doxydocs/mainpage.md

 \tableofcontents
 This page gives detailed information on threading.

+## Definitions

+<b>Thread</b> - A sequence of software code the application must execute.f

+## Background

+For the display application to run alongside the system controller, multiple threads need to run continuously with the system and concurrently with each other.

 \section thread_list List of Threads

 \subsection thread1 API Thread

-#### Background
+### Background

 The user will power on the device and startup the display application.
-On Startup, and after the main functions declare the important variable and initiate the different managers and controllers, the API Controller will start the main thread.
+On Startup, and after the main functions declare the important variables and initiate the different managers and controllers, the API Controller will start the main thread.

-#### Sequence of Events
+### Sequence of Events

 1. The \htmlonly API \endhtmlonly Controller is built and running from QThread that starts at the start of the application.
 Each loop represents an \htmlonly API \endhtmlonly Cycle of at least 30 milliseconds.
 2. Starts by opening the Serial Port connected to the system controller through the serial port object with the following Port Name and Baud \htmlonly Rate\endhtmlonly: